R3tter/useFormHook/README.md

-# useForm - is what you need to handle form
+# useForm - that is what you need to handle form
 ##Instalation
 ```
 npm i use-form-validation-hook